syncfusion-content/xamarin-docs/Xamarin/SfListView/Sorting.md

 The SfListView supports sorting the data either in ascending or descending order by using [DataSource.SortDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~SortDescriptors.html) property and by using the custom logic.

-N> When ItemsSource changed for ListView, SortDescriptors will be cleared by default.
-You need to add SortDescriptors again after changing ItemsSource if you want to retain sorting in listview.
+N> When ItemsSource changed for ListView, `DataSource.SortDescriptors` will be cleared by default.
+You need to add `DataSource.SortDescriptors` again after changing ItemsSource if you want to retain sorting in listview.

 ## Programmatic sorting